PatrickChrist/Autonomous-Drones/README.md

 Course material for the CDTM Elective Autonomous Drones

 ## Python-Intro
-Python-Intro contains code snipptes for the Lecture Introduction to Python
+Python-Intro contains code snippets for the Lecture Introduction to Python

 ## Python-ARDrone
 Python ARDrone is a clone of Ade Taylor libardrone